Laura Brownstone, LCSW.

 Who do I work with?

 I have been a therapist for over 16 years and worked with many kinds of clients with a variety of presenting issues.
 I enjoy working with groups, couples, and family systems.
 I love working with teens and young adults who long for independence and a sense of self.
 I provide safe, nonjudgmental guidance to think about themselves, their world and how they want to play a role in it.

 I have a strong capacity to sit with clients who are in tremendous pain as a result of addiction, trauma, or grief.
 I have found that grieving clients often hold onto their grief as a way of staying connected to their loved ones.
-I work with them to learn to stay connected through their memories and begin to let go of their grief.
+I work with them to learn to stay connected through their memories.
 For example, I had the honor to work with a client who was grieving her mother.
 I utilized visualization and helped her tap into the felt sense of sitting in her mother’s presence to foster healing, relief, and connection.

 I like to meet clients where they are at and enjoy working with creatives and people who do not like to be put in boxes.
 I embrace creativity and fluidity and appreciate my work with clients who are gender fluid.

 The crack is the place where the light enters you.
 Rumi